xcape-io/ArduinoProps/README.md

 A fork of one the examples is the fastest way to create your own prop.

+#### Arduino Yún an Dragino Yún shield setup
+If you are not familiar with Yún (a Linux SoC bridged to the MCU), you will find help:
+* <a href="https://medium.com/@monajalal/arduino-Yun-boad-setup-and-demo-e1161b60e068" target="_blank">Arduino Yún Board Setup and Demo</a> at Medium
+* Getting Started with the Arduino Yún azr arduino.cc

 ### Find help in the documentation

 Reading [EXAMPLES.md](EXAMPLES.md) will be helpful.